Page last updated:

 - Operate and run as a BOSH release, which allows multi-cloud deployment capabilities

-- Push as an app to TAS for VMs
+- Push as an app to PAS

 - Database flexibility, including support for MySQL and Postgres